qfma/shogun-wiki/SWIG-interfaces.md

 SWIG also contains a bunch of typemaps: Those are responsible for mapping memory from say a Shogun ```SGVector``` to a ```numpy.ndarray```, etc. All signatures can be used with the target language types.
 Great!

 ## Two public interfaces: SWIG and C++
 In order to avoid the SWIG output to explode, we want to minimise the number of methods being exposed in SWIG.
-There are two types of public interfaces in Shogun:
+We thought a lot about how to do this.
+D-pointers seemed an option at first as they keep the interface clean.
+However, they don't allow to have two public interfaces, which we realised is exactly what we need -- there are two types of public interfaces in Shogun:
  * Public C++ methods
  * SWIG methods (subset of the above)